-Ph: The Photography Research Network was established in 2010 as a research forum for early career scholars working in the field of photography.
-Since its establishment, the Ph network has gathered scholars from many institutions across the UK.
-The diverse interests of the group’s members are reflected in the heterogeneous character of the discussions in monthly meetings held at The Photographers’ Gallery in London, where participants have an opportunity to present their research and current projects in an atmosphere of intellectual rigour and peer support.
+Ph: The Photography Research Network was established in 2010 as a forum for research PhD students working in the field of photography.
+The diverse interests of the members were reflected and developed in wide-ranging discussions held at The Photographers’ Gallery in London.
+Members created an opportunity to share their current research and projects in a friendly and supportive atmosphere of intellectual rigour.

-2013-2016 Annebella Pollen, Gil Pasternak, and Juliet Baillie
+2013-2016 Annebella Pollen, Juliet Baillie, and Gil Pasternak

 2010-2013 Ben Burbridge and Olga Smith